Borough of Rossendale: Education in Rossendale

-The arts in Rossendale
+Media

+In terms of television, the area is served by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Lancashire, Heart North West, Capital Manchester and Lancashire, Greatest Hits Radio Lancashire, and Rossendale Radio, a community based radio station which broadcasts from studios in Rawtenstall.

+The area is served by local newspaper, Lancashire Telegraph.

+Arts

 Rossendale is the home to a large community of artists with several painters' studios, many of which are centred on the area around Waterfoot.
 Rossendale's only traditional theatre is in Bacup.
 The Royal Court Theatre first opened in 1893 and has a thriving Youth Theatre called The Rossendale Musical Theatre Academy.
 The theatre and arts centre known as 'The Boo' as well as being a regular venue for family theatre shows, music and a wide range of community arts events, is the home of the Horse and Bamboo Theatre Company who specialise in visual theatre, often using distinctive puppets and masks.
 The painters and other artists who make up the major studios within the valley – Globe Arts, Prospect Studio, Valley Artists – along with the Boo, the Whitaker, Apna Rossendale, and individual artists now work together to open their studios and premises each year at the Rossendale Art Trail Open Studios weekend in late summer.

 The first part of the Irwell Sculpture Trail runs from Deerplay, above Bacup, to Stubbins.
 The actress Jane Horrocks was born in Rawtenstall, Rossendale, and the composer Alan Rawsthorne was born in Haslingden.
 Betty Jackson, the fashion designer, is a native of Bacup.